TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/README.md

 ## Use Cases

-Just compare your own intended use case with the typical use cases below, and pick the same *frequency* and transmission rules.
+To find out the right *frequency* and *technology* for your project, compare it to the typical use cases below, and pick the same *frequency* and transmission rules.

 ### Remote Controls, i.e. Garage Door Openers, Homematic IP, Sensor Transmission, IoT